thekevinscott/UpscalerJS/examples/nodejs/README.md

 upscaledTensor.dispose()
 ```

 Like the browser version of UpscalerJS, the Node.js version will make a best effort to handle any input we throw at it.
-A full list of support inputs can be found here.
+The list of supported inputs includes a string to a file path, a `Buffer`, a `UInt8Array`, or a tensor.

 By default, UpscalerJS will return a tensor when running in Node.js.
 You can change this to return a base64 string by explicitly specifying the output: